-FUNDS AND PROPERTY OF CLOSED BRANCHES
+FUNDS AND PROPERTY OF CLOSED BRANCHES & BRANCHES WHO OPT TO LEAVE THE ASSOCIATION

-45. Artillery House will record the funds it holds on behalf of each closed Branch for a period of five years after its closure.

-46. If, within five years of its closure the Branch re-forms, or if the area in which it was situated is amalgamated with another Branch, Artillery House, and with the agreement of the Regimental Secretary, as advised by the Association Secretary, will deliver to the resurrected Branch, or to the Branch that has absorbed the closed Branch:

-a.
-A cheque for the closed Branch's cash and funds.
+- 45. Artillery House will record the funds it holds on behalf of each closed or disassociated Branch for a period of five years after its closure. - 46.
+If, within five years of its closure the Branch re-forms, or if the area in which it was situated is amalgamated with another Branch, Artillery House, and with the agreement of the Regimental Secretary, as advised by the Association Secretary, will deliver to the resurrected Branch, or to the Branch that has absorbed the closed Branch: - a.
+A cheque for the closed Branch's cash and funds. - b.

-b.
 The closed Branch's property, including any trophies and the Branch Standard if it was returned to Artillery House on closure.